Running Into Spring With An e-Chi Training Program

 As I've deepened my yoga practice over the past few years, I've become increasingly conscious of the benefits of modulating my running in harmony with the changing seasons.
 During the darker, colder winter months, I may still run 3-4 days in a typical week, but I decrease my mileage and intensity and devote a little more focus and attention to developing my asana practice indoors on my yoga mat.

-This week marks Week 1 of the 12-week Intermediate Half Marathon e-ChiTraining Program.
+For me, this week marks Week 1 of the 12-week Intermediate Half Marathon e-ChiTraining Program.
 Day 1’s prescription: “Get a good night’s sleep.”
 I loved that.
 Yesterday was Day 2.
 The training program called for 45 minutes of 1 minute on/1minute off form intervals.
 For the first third of the run, I alternated between periods of focusing on leveling my pelvis and periods of letting my attention rest.
-For the second third of the run, I alternated between feeling my feet at the bottom of my column and periods of mental rest.
-For the last third of the run, I alternated between periods of holding both focuses simultaneously and periods of mental rest.
+For the second third of the run, I alternated between feeling my feet at the bottom of my column; then letting my focus go.
+For the last third of the run, I alternated periods of holding both focuses simultaneously with periods of less-focused running.
 Today’s workout calls for 40 minute form intervals with a slightly different pair of focuses.
-The sun- is shining, and I can’t wait to get out there!
+The sun is shining, and I can’t wait to get out there!